Vinyl Windows In Houston Vs. Fiberglass

 Unlike vinyl windows that have welded seams that create a strong seal, fiberglass windows are a fastened frame.
 All mechanically fastened windows, including fiberglass leaks in the corners—there’s just no getting around that.
 In a tropical climate zone like Houston with severe storms, that is not a good fit.

-We constantly get service calls to repair fiberglass windows that have begun to leak after thunderstorm and hurricane seasons.
+We constantly get service calls to repair fiberglass windows that have begun to leak after thunderstorms and hurricane seasons.
 Vinyl windows in Houston, on the other hand, are welded to withstand the storms very well.

 Whether You Choose Fiberglass or Vinyl Windows In Houston…